The only correct way to prepare a hot dog, according to Bill Doyle

-Now, I realize there are more important issues facing the Garden State and that the Fourth is over, but I would still like to know what Jersey people put on their hot dogs.
+Now, I realize there are more important issues facing the Garden State, but I would still like to know what Jersey people put on their hot dogs.

 Of course, if it's anything besides the mustard, relish and onions ... they're wrong.